 Throughout our centennial year of 2013, we’ll be reflecting on the 100 significant titles we’ve chosen to represent our first 100 years.
-In the post below, HUP Executive Editor-at-Large Elizabeth Knoll looks back on the 1960 publication of Jerome Bruner’s The Process of Education, an excerpt of which you can read at our centennial site.
+In the post below, HUP Executive Editor-at-Large Elizabeth Knoll looks back on the 1960 publication of Jerome Bruner’s The Process of Education.

 University presses seldom find themselves with spectacular best-sellers, and when they do, it’s never the books that anyone would have predicted.
 A technical monograph on 16th century astonomy, in a series forbiddingly entitled the International Encyclopedia of Unified Science?
 The Structure of Scientific Revolutions.
 A small-town poet’s report of his conversations with an elderly Oglala Sioux man?
 Black Elk Speaks.